Don Juan (Molière play): Act III

 In the forest.
-Enter Dom Juan in country costume and Sganarelle in doctor costume.
+Enter Don Juan in country costume and Sganarelle in doctor costume.
 They are lost and encounter a pauper dressed in rags, and ask him for directions through the forest.
-Learning that the pauper is religious and devout, Dom Juan tests the man's faith by offering him a gold piece to blaspheme; the pauper refuses.
-Then Dom Juan sees a gentleman being attacked by three robbers, so he draws his sword and goes to his rescue.
-The gentleman turns out to be Dom Carlos, a brother of Donna Elvira, who explains to Dom Juan that he and his brother, Dom Alonso, have been hunting for Dom Juan to avenge his seduction of their sister.
-Pretending ignorance, and not admitting his identity, Dom Juan says he knows Dom Juan but that he is only an acquaintance, not a friend.
-Dom Alonso arrives.
-He recognizes Dom Juan and demands immediate revenge.
-In gratitude to Dom Juan for saving him from robbers, Dom Carlos persuades his brother, Dom Alonso, to postpone his revenge.
+Learning that the pauper is religious and devout, Don Juan tests the man's faith by offering him a gold piece to blaspheme; the pauper refuses.
+Then Don Juan sees a gentleman being attacked by three robbers, so he draws his sword and goes to his rescue.
+The gentleman turns out to be Don Carlos, a brother of Donna Elvira, who explains to Don Juan that he and his brother, Don Alonso, have been hunting for Don Juan to avenge his seduction of their sister.
+Pretending ignorance, and not admitting his identity, Don Juan says he knows Don Juan but that he is only an acquaintance, not a friend.
+Don Alonso arrives.
+He recognizes Don Juan and demands immediate revenge.
+In gratitude to Don Juan for saving him from robbers, Don Carlos persuades his brother, Don Alonso, to postpone his revenge.
 The brothers exit.
-Continuing on their way in the forest, Dom Juan and Sganarelle find themselves at the tomb of the Commander, a man recently killed by Dom Juan.
+Continuing on their way in the forest, Don Juan and Sganarelle find themselves at the tomb of the Commander, a man recently killed by Don Juan.
 He orders Sganarelle to invite the statue of the Commander to dinner.
 The stone statue nods his head to the valet.

 Act IV

-In his apartment, Dom Juan wants to sit for dinner, but he is interrupted by a series of unannounced visitors.
-First is the creditor Monsieur Dimanche, a tradesman whom Dom Juan placates with many compliments, but then he snubs Dimanche by suddenly exiting the room.
+In his apartment, Don Juan wants to sit for dinner, but he is interrupted by a series of unannounced visitors.
+First is the creditor Monsieur Dimanche, a tradesman whom Don Juan placates with many compliments, but then he snubs Dimanche by suddenly exiting the room.
 Sganarelle enters to usher out Dimanche from the apartment.
-Dom Juan's father Dom Louis arrives.
-He scolds Dom Juan and then leaves, angry with contempt.
+Don Juan's father Don Louis arrives.
+He scolds Don Juan and then leaves, angry with contempt.
 Donna Elvira enters, no longer furious, but with loving, wifely spirit to warn her husband against the wrath of Heaven.
-She attempts in vain to persuade Dom Juan to repent his sins.
+She attempts in vain to persuade Don Juan to repent his sins.
 She leaves him alone.
-Finally, Dom Juan and Sganarelle sit to dinner, when the statue of the Commander appears; he does not join them at the table, but he does invite Dom Juan to sup with him the following day.
+Finally, Don Juan and Sganarelle sit to dinner, when the statue of the Commander appears; he does not join them at the table, but he does invite Don Juan to sup with him the following day.